-is used to designate a data key as either a soft source key or a soft destination key.
-The assignment of a specific source or destination to the soft key may then be made with either, or locally at the panel by using Store Mode.
+Control system software is used to designate a data key as either a soft source key or a soft destination key.
+The assignment of a specific source or destination to the soft key may then be made with either the control system software, or locally at the panel by using Store Mode.